|

 181. imagery

-the ability to form mental images of things or events
+the ability to form mental pictures of things or events

 Una Chaudhuri argues that Williams's abstruse surrealistic drama The Gnadiges Fraulein in many ways anticipates Deleuze and Guattari's notion of "becoming animal"--in light of which the dominant bird imagery as well as the Fraulein's own metamorphosis into an animal represent a concerted effort of venturing into radical otherness.